Transcend Talahi Camp

 Camp counselors and staff

-All camp counselors are members of the transgender, nonbinary, gender non-conforming community (trans/gender diverse).
+All camp family groups will be led by counselors who are members of the transgender, nonbinary, gender non-conforming community (trans/gender diverse).
 Additionally, all camp counselors are provided training on how to provide emotional support to campers and provided resources.
 Camp staff includes allies, school social worker, community members, and individuals experienced with curating camp programming.
 All staff members are trained on supporting trans/nonbinary/gender diverse youth.

 All youth and camp counselors are bunked together in the main cabin (ratio of 1 adult to every 5 campers).
 Camp counselors are evenly dispersed among the campers between two large dorm rooms.
 Campers are allowed to choose their own bunk from either of the dorm rooms.
 Each camper has a shelving and storage adjacent for their personal items.